johnedwardfry/Djabgo_form_creation_app/README.md

 # Django_form_creation_app
-A series of django apps which will be used to generate infosrc reports and documents.
+A series of Django apps which will be used to generate infosec reports and documents.